M-Fox-Wethington/FrostBound_AQ/README.md

 git clone https://github.com/M-Fox-Wethington/FrostBound_AQ.git

-Usage
+### Usage:

 Place your HDF5 files containing Sea Ice Concentration data in the staged directory within D:/Manuscripts_localData/FrostBound_AQ/Datasets/AMSR-E_2/.

 Run the ProcessSeaIceDataToGeoTIFF.R script in R:

-r

 source("Path/To/ProcessSeaIceDataToGeoTIFF.R")

 Processed GeoTIFF files will be saved in the Processed directory, organized into subdirectories by year and month.

 ```r